Search for light Higgs bosons from supersymmetric cascade decays in pp collisions at $\sqrt{s}$ = 13 TeV: Object reconstruction and event selection

 The event preselection requires two AK8 jets with $\pt > 170\GeV$ and $|\eta| < 2.4$ (so that they are within the acceptance of the tracker).
 If there are more than two candidate AK8 jets, the two with the largest double-\PQb~tag discriminants are selected as most likely to have originated from $\LH\to\bbbar$ decays.
 For the offline analysis, \HT is defined as the scalar \pt sum of all AK4 jets with $\pt > 40\GeV$ and $|\eta| < 3.0$, including AK4 jets with PF candidates clustered into AK8 jets.
 The \HT distributions for various simulated signal and background processes are shown in \fig~\ref{fig:kinematicDists}, after implementing all preselection requirements.
 Since the final state contains only jets, the average signal event \HT depends significantly on \MSUSY, and signal events with $\MSUSY > 1200 \GeV$ tend to have $\HT>1500\GeV$.

 Additional requirements based on the expected kinematic properties of signal events are applied after the preselection.
-They define the kinematic event selection: \begin{enumerate} \item Both selected AK8 jets must have $\pt > 300\GeV$ and $|\eta| < 2.4$, typical of jets originating from $\LH\to\bbbar$ decays. \item There must be at least one AK4 jet with $\pt > 300\GeV$ and $|\eta| < 3.0$, typical of quarks produced in the squark decays illustrated in \fig~\ref{fig:signalFeynmanDiagram}.
+They define the kinematic event selection: \begin{enumerate} \item Both selected AK8 jets must have $\pt > 300\GeV$ and $|\eta| < 2.4$, characteristic of the jets originating from $\LH\to\bbbar$ decay in signal events. \item There must be at least one AK4 jet with $\pt > 300\GeV$ and $|\eta| < 3.0$, characteristic of the quarks from squark decays in signal events.
 Such jets must be separated by $\Delta R \equiv \sqrt{\smash[b]{(\Delta \phi)^2 + (\Delta \eta)^2}} > 1.4$ from both selected AK8 jets, to avoid being constructed from the same PF candidates. \item The event \HT must exceed 1500\GeV. \end{enumerate}

 Although the offline \HT resolution is better than that of the trigger-level variable, the offline \HT threshold is comfortably above the trigger-level \HT requirements.
 The trigger efficiency for this analysis is measured using events collected with a single muon trigger with a muon \pt threshold between 24 and 27\GeV.
 The efficiency for each data-taking year is nearly 100\%.
 For the 2018 data, the $|\eta|$ selection for the AK4 jets is reduced from 3.0 to 2.4 to avoid a region of the endcap electromagnetic calorimeters affected by large losses in crystal transparency, and therefore increased energy-equivalent electronics noise~\cite{Adams:2255803}.
 This change has a negligible effect on signal acceptance for all considered masses.